Interested in TRIBE? The most important information

 We would like to assure you that we can recognize severe methodological problems, poor methodology descriptions, hypotheses not in line with objectives, research aims that cannot be addressed with the proposed methods, outdated literature cited, and other prominent research problems.

 If necessary, we include other teachers of the TRIBE program in the evaluation of research proposals.
-Sometimes we send research proposals for external review, performed by experts in the field.
+Sometimes, we send research proposals for external review, which are performed by experts in the field.

 It is in your best interest to have someone else peer-review your research protocols before enrolling in the PhD program.
 When you receive our comments, if you think that we misunderstood something, you can clarify that for us.
 We will all benefit from this dialogue.